 I suggest doing a little research before hand to figure out what flavours you like and how it all works because I am still a little lost.

-I didn’t make it here either so once again here is a quick summary from the Dream Cruises Website.
+I didn’t make it here either so once again I have a quick summary above from the Dream Cruises Website.